OUTDOOR WEBER CONTEST DETAILS

 - Anything that you can imagine to make money outdoors!

-The videos will be displayed for two weeks from February 1, 2019 - February 15, 2019 on the Outdoor Weber website and accessible to the general public for voting purposes.
-Anyone is welcome to vote (limited to once per day) on their favorite concept(s).
+The videos will be displayed for two weeks from February 1, 2019 to February 15, 2019 on the Outdoor Weber website and accessible to the general public for voting purposes.
+Anyone is welcome to vote (limited to once per day per IP address) on their favorite concept(s).
+No bot voting of any kind is allowed.
 A voting tool is located next to each video.

 Make sure to promote your video and generate as many votes as possible by sending people to outdoorweber.org to vote!